yetnt/jaiva/README.md

 I think this is where jaiva deviates from normal programming languages, Especially since your usual `{` `}` is reserved for comments.

 > [!NOTE]
 > You can have multiple blocks in a single line, but this is not recommended.
 It makes the code hard to read.
-(And i dont think i implemented or tested that case.)
+(And i dont think i implemented or tested that case, ur crazy if u think im finna allow that )

 > [!NOTE]
 > You can only have a block after like, an if, or a function and whatever, you cant just open an new arbitrary block in the middle of your code.
 This is a design choice, and i think it makes sense.